-Figure 14 eQUEST model representation Source: Photo Jimmy Salasovich, NREL; Energy model image generated using eQUEST
+Figure 14: eQUEST model representation (Source: Photo Jimmy Salasovich, NREL; Energy model image generated using eQUEST)

-Estimates of the current energy use breakdown at the sample office building in Tonga were generated using the eQUEST building energy model, paired with weather files to simulate realistic climate conditions, shown in Figure 15.
-As expected, space cooling (blue) is the largest electricity consumer followed by lighting (yellow) and ventilation fans (magenta) for a sealed, air-conditioned building.
-Plug loads (e.g., office equipment) are shown in green and are a smaller component of the building’s energy consumption.
+Estimates of the current energy use breakdown at the sample office building in Tonga were generated, using the eQUEST building energy model, paired with weather files to simulate realistic climate conditions, shown in Figure 15.
+As expected, space cooling (blue) is the largest electricity consumer, followed by lighting (yellow) and ventilation fans (magenta) for a sealed, air-conditioned building.
+Plug loads (e.g. office equipment) are shown in green and are a smaller component of the building’s energy consumption.